openmfp/golang-commons/README.md

 ## Getting started

-Add the dependency to your Go module based project like so:
+Add the dependency to your go module based project like so:

 ```
 go get github.com/openmfp/golang-commons